 - Access Transport and logistics to ensure your goods get to market and you get the imports your business needs to operate after Brexit.

-Information on virtual event and webinars to help your business operate after Brexit can still be accessed via the Prepare for Brexit website.
+Information on virtual event and webinars to help your business operate after Brexit can be accessed via the Find Business Support website.

 Now the trade deal has been agreed between the UK and the EU, businesses must keep up to date with the key dates for 2021 regarding the changing rules and regulations surrounding your business operations.